gemfire/gemfire-examples/README.md

 In order to execute the examples in this project, follow these steps:
 1. Ensure [JDK 11](https://bell-sw.com/pages/downloads/) is installed (and set JAVA_HOME if it's not the default).
 You _can__ also use JDK8, but some individual examples will fail.
 JDK17 is not yet supported.
 1. Download the version of GemFire that you want to use as the server from [Tanzu Network](https://network.tanzu.vmware.com/products/pivotal-gemfire/)
-1. Unpack the GemFire TAR file and set your `GEMFIRE_HOME` to point at it. `GEMFIRE_HOME` will be the top level directory inside the extracted GemFire.
-For example, if you extracted in /tmp/downloads, export GEMFIRE_HOME=/tmp/downloads/vmware-gemfire-10.0.0
+1. Unpack the GemFire TGZ file (e.g. `tar xzf vmware-gemfire-10.0.0.tgz`)
+1. `export GEMFIRE_HOME` to point to the top level directory inside the extracted GemFire.
+For example, if you extracted in /tmp/downloads, `export GEMFIRE_HOME=/tmp/downloads/vmware-gemfire-10.0.0`.
-1. Sign up for the [GemFire Maven repo](https://commercial-repo.pivotal.io/) and follow the instructions there to set up gemfire-examples to use your authentication credentials.
-Note: be sure to click on the Gradle tab for gradle-specific instruction; the steps shown by default are for mvn projects only.
+1. Sign up for the [GemFire Maven repo](https://commercial-repo.pivotal.io/) and follow the instructions there to set up gemfire-examples to use your authentication credentials (be sure to click on the **Gradle** tab for gradle-specific instruction; the steps shown by default are for mvn projects only).
 1. You can now run an example with the following gradle targets:

 * `build` - compiles the example and runs unit tests